RitvikAwasthi/JustJDM/README.md

 * Allows users to explore data by region, product, timeframe, and customer.

 ## Executive Summery
-This analysis consolidates data from three key sources: order records detailing sales, buyers, and purchase locations; product details of the top five exported parts; and discount data per sale.
-Covering 2022 and 2023, the study reveals a 1% year-over-year (YoY) decline in profit and a 3% drop in sales.
+This analysis consolidates data from three key sources:
+* order records detailing sales, buyers, and purchase locations
+* product details of the top five exported parts
+* discount data per sale.
+Covering 2022 and 2023

+The study reveals a decline in sales and profits.
 The sharpest decline is seen in engine combustion system components, potentially reflecting a shift toward electric vehicles or the impact of rising fuel costs following the Russia-Ukraine war, discouraging investment in high-performance engine parts.
 Additionally, sales peak during spring and fall, suggesting seasonal demand patterns that may align with vehicle maintenance cycles or industry trends.